GoogleChrome/developer.chrome.com/site/en/docs/web-platform/chrome-variations/index.md

 Chrome Variations can also be used to study the long-term effects of new features.
 This is done by using the Chrome Variations mechanism to hold back features for a small proportion of users, maybe 1% or less.
-A **holdback group** can be useful to check for changes and side effects that only become visible over time.
+A _holdback group_ can be useful to check for changes and side effects that only become visible over time.

 A holdback group can be particularly important for user interface changes, where users are likely to interact with a feature when it's new, but may behave differently in the long term.

-For example, photo picker functionality was launched in Chrome, but the feature was temporarily held back from a small percentage of users, to see how outcomes compared.
+For example, we launched a photo picker functionality in Chrome, but the feature was temporarily held back from a small percentage of users, to compare outcomes.
 We shipped the new Android Photo Picker to a high proportion of our users, and initially saw a significant increase in the number of images that group shared on the Web.
 However, in the six months that we had the holdback variation, we saw the lift in usage decrease significantly.
 This was because availability of the new photo picker